Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 The oil temperature needs to be maintained at 375°F. The filling ingredients do not need to be cooked, so we’re really just heating the filling and frying the wonton wrapper.

-STEP EIGHT: Drop crab rangoon packets into the hot oil, 5 to 6 at a time.
+STEP EIGHT: Drop crab rangoon packets into the hot oil, five to six at a time.
 They will sink to the bottom of the pot and should quickly form bubbles around them.
-Within about 30 seconds, the rangoons will pop up to the top of the oil and will become lightly browned and bubbly.
-When this happens, use a slotted spoon to remove the rangoons from the oil.
-Place them onto a large plate lined with paper towels and continue frying the remaining rangoons.

 Crab Rangoon process shot of wontons being fried into the oil then removed with a slotted spoon

 STEP NINE: To make the rangoons extra crispy and delicious, you can fry them a second time just as you did the first.
-After the fried rangoons have set for about five minutes, place 5 to 6 at a time back into the frying oil.
-Fry for about 30 seconds until rangoons are golden brown.
-Remove to a separate plate lined with paper towels.

 STEP TEN: Serve warm with your favorite dipping sauce.

-How to serve Crab Rangoons
+How To Serve Crab Rangoons

-Enjoy this popular appetizer with your favorite dipping sauce.
 While you are frying up these delightful packages of yumminess, add our fried ravioli and fried pickles to your menu as well.

 Crab Rangoon Sauce